 Solar’s silver lining: Surging demand from photovoltaics

-Silver plays a crucial role in the production of solar photovoltaic (PV) cells due to its exceptional electrical conductivity.
-As the world transitions to cleaner energy sources, the demand for silver in solar applications has skyrocketed.
-In 2023, photovoltaics consumed 14% of total global silver demand, a significant leap from just 5% in 2014.
-The Silver Institute projects that PV demand will reach 19% of global silver consumption in 2024, equivalent to 232 million ounces—a staggering 96% increase from 2022 levels.
-By 2030, solar panels are expected to account for about 20% of total silver demand.
+In 2023, photovoltaics consumed 14% of total global silver demand, up from just 5% in 2014.
+The Silver Institute projects PV demand will reach 19% of global silver consumption in 2024, equivalent to 232 million ounces — a 96% increase from 2022 levels.
+By 2030, solar panels are expected to account for roughly 20% of total silver demand.

 Supply constraints amplify market effects